Books

 From Press Release in The Hollywood Reporter: “Chock-full of crafts, comics & cats, INSIDER ART is a digital anthology designed to entertain readers of all ages who are stuck indoors or just in search of new creative outlets.
 Set within the walls of eight different rooms in one peculiar house, eight editors were tasked to curate and edit comics, prose, games and how-to crafts.
 From recipes for comfort food and quarantine bread, to attic treasures and a brief history of Garage Rock, INSIDER ART is guaranteed to conquer the tedium of the great indoors.
 Grab your beach gear and look for my graphic prose story in the bathroom of the house.
 Art by Ashley Ribblett.
 Available on Gumroad, pay-what-you-can, suggested donation $10.
 Proceeds go to the benefit fund.
 Softcovers had a limited print!

 We’ve got a really cool series on Webtoons: DR163!
 A long-lost graffiti artist and trauma surgeon form an unlikely friendship when the magic of their hands turns them into midnight vigilantes.
 Aaron Guzman‘s art is a magical scroll down a mind-bending story of a doctor in need of healing and the artist who has the medicine.
 You can share the love by reading it and engaging in heartfelt comments.
 Webtoons are best viewed on your phones.
-Detailed instructions for those new to Webtoons here.
-Season 2 news coming mid-2021. #CuzComics
+Detailed instructions for those new to Webtoons here. #CuzComics

 You can also view the comic, free and outside of Webtoons, on our own website.
 Scroll away!